-AHS Hospital Corp. and Subsidiary (the "Hospital") is a not-for-profit entity comprised of five hospitals, the Morristown Medical Center ("Morristown Division"), the Overlook Medical Center ("Overlook Division"), the Newton Medical Center ("Newton Division"), the Chilton Medical Center ("Chilton Division") and the Hackettstown Medical Center ("Hackettstown Division").
-The Hospital is organized under the not-for-profit corporation law of the State of New Jersey and is exempt from Federal income tax under Section 501(c) (3) of the Internal Revenue Code.
+AHS Hospital Corp. and subsidiaries (the "Hospital") is a New Jersey not-for-profit entity comprised of five hospital facilities, the Morristown Medical Center ("Morristown Division" or "MMC"), the Overlook Medical Center ("Overlook Division" or "OMC"), the Newton Medical Center ("Newton Division" or "NMC"), and the Chilton Medical Center ("Chilton Division" or "CMC"), which operate as divisions within Hospital Corp. and not as separate corporations, and the Hackettstown Medical Center ("Hackettstown Division" or "HMC"), which is a separate corporation and a wholly controlled subsidiary of Hospital Corp., with Hospital Corp. as the sole member possessing significant reserved powers.
+Also, included in the Hospital is the Foundation for the Morristown Medical Center ("MMCF"), a wholly owned subsidiary and not-for-profit fundraising organization.
+The Hospital is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.

 The Hospital provides regional health care services including a broad range of adult, pediatric, obstetrical/gynecological, psychiatric, oncology, intensive care, cardiac care and newborn acute care services to patients from the counties of Morris, Essex, Passaic, Sussex, Bergen, Hunterdon, Union, Warren and Somerset in New Jersey, Pike County in Pennsylvania and southern Orange County in New York.
 The Hospital is also a regional health trauma center that provides tri-state coverage and provides numerous outpatient ambulatory services, rehabilitation and skilled care and emergency care.